IAPP AIGP (AI Governance Professional) exam prep

 Module 7: Governing AI Deployment15

-- The lay of the land
+- Governing AI Deployment: The Lay of the Land

 - Adapting existing policies for AI